Clinical Applications of Gadopiclenol in Breast MRI

 VUEWAY injection is indicated in adults and children aged 2 years and older for use with magnetic resonance imaging (MRI) to detect and visualize lesions with abnormal vascularity in:

-• the central nervous system (brain, spine and surrounding tissues),
+• the central nervous system (brain, spine and associated tissues),

 • the body (head and neck, thorax, abdomen, pelvis, and musculoskeletal system).